-Council at its meeting on 11 May 2021 resolved that the matter be deferred to the meeting to be held on 24 May 2021.
+Council at its meeting on 11 May 2021 resolved that the matter be deferred to

 THAT Council publish on their website a breakdown of how rates are spent throughout the local government area.
 As per the example shown below from Canterbury Bankstown Council that provides the distribution of rates expenditure for every \$100 collected.